ABOUT ME

 - "Endless Discovery" SAMURAI FOTO exhibition in Tokyo, Japan (2020)

-- "Making of a beautiful bridge" SAMURAI FOTO exhibition in Tokyo, Japan (2021)
+- "The Power of Photography" SAMURAI FOTO exhibition in Tokyo, Japan (2021)

 English / 日本語